 For almost every perceived ‘flaw’, there is an answer.
 Battery life is OK, but the S5 can be charged via USB while in use.
 The EVF isn’t the best in town, but the vari-angle touch screen provides clear viewing.
 Lens choice is limited compared to DSLRs, but there is the wider-than-normal and affordable 20-60mm full-frame kit lens, the excellent 16-35mm F4 lens and further lens options available from Sigma and Leica.
 Being a Panasonic, the video features are extensive too, with a dedicated timelapse mode on the drive mode dial.

 Panasonic has since released a pretty excellent update in the form of the Lumix S5 II, where the big headline addition was phase-detection autofocus, as well as unlimited video recording times.
 Astrophotographers can probably save themselves some cash by sticking with the original Lumix S5, whose big sensor and ISO range are more or less the same.
+There’s also the Lumix S5 IIX, which adds some serious video functionality to an already highly capable hybrid photography camera.

 - Good price for full-frame mirrorless